-Their ships were sighted in the Luzon Strait by three US Navy submarines.
-Unaware they were being used as prisoner transports, they fired upon and sunk the convoy.
+In September 1944 two Japanese troopships, SS Rakuyō Maru and SS Kachidoki Maru, were part of a convoy transporting Australian and British POWs, including Jack, from Singapore to Taiwan.
+On 12 September 1944 the troopships were sighted in the Luzon Strait by three US Navy submarines.
+Unaware the ships were being used as prisoner transports, they fired upon and sunk the convoy.
 Japanese vessels came to retrieve their own survivors, but they left any prisoners to take their chances.
-Covered in oil from a tanker that had also been sunk, without water or life rafts, they struggled to keep alive, clutching to makeshift rafts, for many days.
+Covered in oil from a tanker that had also been sunk, without water or life rafts, they struggled to keep alive, clutching to makeshift rafts, for three days.

-Fortunately the US submarines returned to the scene and noticed men waving to them, too small to be Japanese and calling out in English "please help us".
-They threw out lines and sailors from the subs jumped into the water to save them.
-Jack was one of the last groups to be rescued, they had been 6 days at sea.
-Already weakened and malnourished they were initially taken to Saipan an American base in the Mariana Islands, then on to California for further treatment.
+Fortunately, the US submarines returned to the scene and noticed men waving to them and calling out, in English, "Please help us".
+The American sailors threw out lines and jumped into the water to save the stricken POWs.
+Jack was one of the last groups to be rescued.
+Over 1,000 of those Allied POWs aboard the Japanese transports when they sank, lost their lives.
+Already weakened and malnourished Jack and his fellow survivors were initially taken to Saipan, an American base in the Mariana Islands, then on to California for further treatment.

 View footage of the rescue, via US National Archives [YouTube] taken from cameras mounted on the submarine periscopes.

-By October 1944 Jack Flynn had returned to Brisbane and like all returned POWs was granted 2 months special leave, but was in and out of medical care for many months, most particularly with recurring bouts of Malaria.
-Yet in August 1945 Jack was once again onboard a ship, bound for Singapore.
-Having heard of groups being sent to help assist the repatriation of POWs at war's end, Jack Flynn sought inclusion in the '2 Australian Prisoner of war Reception Group', in his words to assist those comrades who he left behind.
+By October 1944 Jack Flynn had returned to Brisbane and like all returned POWs was granted 2 months special leave but was in and out of medical care for many months, most particularly with recurring bouts of Malaria.
+Yet in August 1945 Jack was once again on board a ship, bound for Singapore.
+Having heard of groups being sent to help assist the repatriation of POWs at war's end, Jack Flynn sought inclusion in the '2 Australian Prisoner of war Reception Group', to assist those comrades who he left behind.